-Our future success depends in part on our ability to retain our Chief Executive Officer and Chief Scientific Officer and to retain and motivate other qualified personnel.
+Our future success depends in part on our ability to retain our Chief Executive Officer and Chief Scientific Officer and to retain and motivate other aualified personnel.

 We are highly dependent on Eric E. Poma, Ph.D., our Chief Executive Officer and Chief Scientific Officer, the loss of whose services may adversely impact the achievement of our objectives.
 Dr. Poma could leave our employment at any time, as he is an "at will" employee.
 Recruiting and retaining other qualified employees, consultants and advisors for our business, including scientific and technical personnel, will also be crucial to our success.
-Our recently announced strategic prioritization and restructuring may result in the loss of personnel with deep institutional or technical knowledge.
+Our strategic prioritization and restructuring may result in the loss of personnel with deep institutional or technical knowledge.
 Further, the transition could potentially disrupt our operations and relationships with employees, suppliers and partners and due to added costs, operational inefficiencies, decreased employee morale and productivity and increased turnover.
 Furthermore, these personnel changes may increase our dependency on the other members of our leadership team and other employees that remain with us, who are not contractually obligated to remain employed with us and may leave at any time.
-Any such departure could be particularly disruptive and, to the extent we experience additional turnover, competition for to talent is high such that it may take some time to find a candidate that meets our requirements.
+Any such departure could be particularly disruptive and, to the extent we experience additional turnover, competition for top talent is high such that it may take some time to find a candidate that meets our requirements.
 Our competitors may seek to use these transitions and the related potential disruptions to gain a competitive advantage over us.
 There is currently a shortage of highly qualified personnel in our industry, which is likely to continue.
-Additionally, this shortage of highly qualified personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for individuals with similar skill sets.
+Additionally, this shortage of highly qualified personnel is particularly acute in the area where we are located.
+As a result, competition for personnel is intense and the turnover rate can be high.
+We may not be able to attract and retain personnel on acceptable terms given the competition among numerous pharmaceutical and biotechnology companies for individuals with similar skill sets.

-In addition, failure to succeed in development and commercialization of our drug or biologic candidates may make it more challenging to recruit and retain qualified personnel.
+In addition, failure to succeed in development and commercialization of our biologic candidates may make it more challenging to recruit and retain qualified personnel.
 The inability to recruit and retain qualified personnel, or the loss of the services of Dr. Poma may impede the progress of our research, development and commercialization objectives and would negatively impact our ability to succeed in our product development strategy.